-That feels really, really good.
+That felt really, really good.

-Deep down, I always knew we’d pay it off, but it felt like it would take forever.
+Deep down, I always knew we’d pay it off, but it seemed like it would take forever.
 In 2008, the year 2017 seemed a million years away.
-And before that, as we racked up said debt staying afloat while we tested business models, funded small successes (and a few big defeats), surviving — let alone thriving — seemed pie in the sky.
+And before that, as we racked up said debt staying afloat while we tested business models, and funded small successes (and a few big defeats), surviving — let alone thriving — seemed pie in the sky.

 At least it did when we spent two whole days at a craft show in Milwaukee and only sold $7.94 in greeting cards.

 Or when my hometown newspaper, which ran my comic strip free for a whole year, decided to drop it when I asked for $10 a week.

 Or when we were down to the last $100 in our bank account more times than I care to remember.

 Coined in a song written in 1911 by a Swedish-born American named Joe Hill, we understand “pie in the sky” as something good and pleasant to contemplate, but very unlikely to be realized.

 I don’t know what the odds were of us actually building a real business with no experience, no proven business model, and no money.
 Were they as long as the Cubs rallying from a 3-1 series deficit to win the World Series?
 Or as unlikely as the Patriots coming back from 25 down with a little over a quarter to play to win the Super Bowl?

 The real question is this: How great does the deck have to be stacked against you before you give up, labeling your dream as pie in the sky?

 Only you can answer that, and every person has a different one.
 But we are often too quick to chalk something up as pie in the sky when it really isn’t.
 It can keep us from even starting.
 It lets us off the hook, thinking our dream was impossible anyway, because sacrifice and hard work and hope — yes, even hope — hurts sometimes.